BestKen/anythingllm-embed/README.md

 - `data-username` - A specific readable name or identifier for the client for your reference.
 Will be shown in AnythingLLM chat logs.
 If empty it will not be reported.

+- `data-contact-info` - Additional contact information that will be displayed in the chat interface.
+This can be used to provide users with alternative ways to reach you.

 - `data-default-messages` - A string of comma-separated messages you want to display to the user when the chat widget has no history.
 Example: `"How are you?, What is so interesting about this project?, Tell me a joke."`

 - `data-default-messages` - A comma-separated string of predefined messages that will be displayed as clickable suggestion buttons when the chat has no history.
 Users can click these to quickly send common questions.
 Example: `"How can I help you?, What features do you offer?, Tell me more about pricing"`